Trip info

 Today, you wake up early in the morning have breakfast, and prepare for your aircraft’s arrival at Ramechap Airport.
 Upon landing at Ramechap, you will be transfer for a 5-hour drive back to Kathmandu.
 The rest of the day is free to relax, where you can relax or explore the city’s vibrant streets and markets.
 Overnight in Kathmandu.

-Accommodation: Hotel Vajra
+Accommodation: Hotel Moonlight

 Meals: Breakfast

 A free day in Kathmandu to rest, explore, and shop.
 There are no activities scheduled for today.
 This day also serves as a contingency day in case of any delays with the flights.
+If you would like to do any sightseeing today, please reach out to us, and we can assist you with arranging sightseeing tours around Kathmandu.

-Accommodation: Hotel Vajra
+Accommodation: Hotel Moonlight

 Meals: Breakfast